shruti-jadon/Semantic-Segmentation-Loss-Functions/README.md

 # Semantic-Segmentation-Loss-Functions (SemSegLoss)
-This Repository is implementation of majority of Semantic Segmentation Loss Functions in Keras.
+This Repository contains implementation of majority of Semantic Segmentation Loss Functions in Keras.
 Our paper is available open-source on following sites:

 * Survey Paper DOI: [10.1109/CIBCB48159.2020.9277638](10.1109/CIBCB48159.2020.9277638)
 * Software Release DOI: https://doi.org/10.1016/j.simpa.2021.100078

-In this paper we have summarized 15 such segmentation based loss functions that has been proven to provide state of results in different domain datasets.
+In this paper we have summarized 15 such segmentation based loss functions that has been proven to provide state of the art results in different domain datasets.

-We are still in process of adding more loss functions, so far we this repo consists of:
+Recently new los functions have also been added and we are still in process of adding more loss functions, so far we this repo consists of:
 1. Binary Cross Entropy
 2. Weighted Cross Entropy
 3. Balanced Cross Entropy